Lyvy777/ECOMMERCE-WEB/README.md

-# E-Commerce Website for a Supermarket
+# E-Commerce System for a Supermarket

 ## Description
 This project is a simple e-commerce website for a supermarket.